DanTheServerMan/ansible/linux-roles/docker-syncthing/README.md

 docker-syncthing
 =========

-Created to automate the deployment of SyncThing via Docker in my homelab.
+Created to automate the deployment of SyncThing via Docker.
 SyncThing is a fantastic tool to keep directories on different servers/hosts in sync.
+It will automatically pull the latest container image and start the container.

 It is intended for a single SyncThing folder, but you can easily modify vars/main.yml and the variables to support multiple.

 Requirements
 ------------

-A Linux machine with network connectivity to both your device and the internet for package downloads.
+- A Linux machine with network connectivity to both your device and the internet for package downloads.

-This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.
+- This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.

 Role Variables
 --------------